 Nick has substantial experience advising global clients in a broad array of industries in connection with government and internal investigations involving the FCPA, the U.K. Bribery Act, export control and economic sanctions laws and regulations, and other international risk issues.
 In Latin America, a significant amount of Nick’s work involves advising several multinational private equity companies regarding issues involving their portfolio companies and represented these firms in connection with anti-corruption deal diligence for potential acquisitions in the region.
 In addition, Nick routinely advises clients in connection with SEC and Special Committee investigations involving allegations of accounting errors and misstatements, insider trading, fraud, embezzlement, and bribery.
 He has also spent more than a decade representing clients in federal securities fraud and consumer class actions, private equity disputes, and transaction-related litigation and arbitrations.

-Harris previously served as an Assistant U.S. Attorney in the U.S. Attorney's Office for the Southern District of New York, where he was Chief of the Violent and Organized Crime Unit and Deputy Chief of the Narcotics Unit.
-During his six years there, he led the investigation and prosecution of a wide range of federal crimes, including financial fraud, money laundering, public corruption, asset forfeiture, racketeering and murder.
-An accomplished trial lawyer, Harris has successfully conducted 15 criminal and civil trials.
-As a prosecutor, Harris also supervised more than 30 criminal trials.
+Harris previously served as an Assistant U.S. Attorney in the U.S. Attorney's Office for the Southern District of New York, where he was Chief of the Violent and Organized Crime Unit and before that Deputy Chief of the Narcotics Unit.
+As a prosecutor, Harris supervised more than 30 criminal trials.

-Harris is a frequent speaker on various issues related to regulatory enforcement proceedings and criminal law.
+Harris is a frequent speaker on various issues related to trial practice, regulatory enforcement proceedings and criminal law.
 He recently taught a seminar on federal prosecution at NYU School of Law.
-Harris also served as a law clerk at the Office of the Prosecutor of the International Criminal Tribunal for the Former Yugoslavia, where he worked on the prosecution of Slobodan Milosevic, the former president of Yugoslavia, for attempted genocide and other war crimes.
+Harris served as a law clerk at the Office of the Prosecutor of the International Criminal Tribunal for the Former Yugoslavia, where he worked on the prosecution of Slobodan Milosevic, the former president of Yugoslavia, for attempted genocide and other war crimes.

 At Labaton Sucharow, Steven Durham concentrates his practice on representing corporate whistleblowers before the SEC.
 With a 25 year track record of protecting whistleblower and victim rights as a federal prosecutor and as a senior corporate compliance attorney, Steve helps clients obtain justice and maximize recoveries through the SEC Whistleblower Program.